BET-lab/DeepTimeSeries/doc/source/api/utilities.rst

 **Purpose:**

 Creates a visual representation of chunk specifications, making it easy to understand the temporal structure of your model's input/output windows.
+This visualization helps debug chunk configurations and understand how data flows through the model.

+**Parameters:**

+- ``chunk_specs`` (list[BaseChunkSpec]): List of chunk specifications to visualize.
+Each chunk will be displayed as a horizontal bar.

+**Returns:**

+- ``None``: The function modifies the current matplotlib figure/axes in place.
+Use ``plt.show()`` or ``plt.savefig()`` to display or save the plot.

 **When to Use:**